-Along with material and labor costs, it's important to also try and factor in your overheads to your pricing calculations so that you can be sure you are covering all of your costs.
+To get your handmade product pricing accurate and reliable, it's important to also try and factor in your overheads to your pricing calculations so that you can be sure you are covering all of your costs.

 So what are "overheads"?
 They are essentially any costs that are not directly related to the creation of your products.
-Some common examples of overheads are phone, electricity, rent and machine maintenance - none of these costs can be connected with any of the products you make, so you consider them to be an "overhead" of running your business.
+Some common examples of overheads for handmade sellers are phone, electricity, rent and machine maintenance - none of these costs can be directly connected with any of the products you make, so you consider them to be an "overhead" of running your business.

 Once you have this figure, you can now decide how to best spread this cost out over your products.